PaddlePaddle/PARL/README.md

 # Abstractions
 <img src=".github/abstractions.png" alt="abstractions" width="400"/>
 PARL aims to build an agent for training algorithms to perform complex tasks.
-The main abstractions introduced by PARL the that are used to build an agent recursively are the following:
+The main abstractions introduced by PARL that are used to build an agent recursively are the following:

 ### Model
 `Model` is abstracted to construct the forward network which defines a policy network or critic network given state as input.